Stan Lee told Jupiter's Legacy creator Mark Millar to stop writing for Marvel

-Writing the biggest characters in comics may be a dream come true, but even Marvel icon Stan Lee didn't recommend sticking around forever.
-In fact, he advised Jupiter's Legacy creator Mark Millar to strike out his own.
+Writing the biggest characters in comics may be a dream come true, but even Marvel icon Stan Lee didn't recommend sticking with the gig forever.
+In fact, he advised Jupiter's Legacy creator Mark Millar to strike out on his own.
 Several comics and one multimillion-dollar deal with Netflix later, the Jupiter's Legacy TV series is here to challenge Marvel's onscreen adventures.

 Based on a comic by Millar and artist Frank Quitely, Jupiter's Legacy is an eight-part series streaming on Netflix now.
 It features superheroes like the Utopian, Lady Liberty and Skyfox who provide a character-driven spin on archetypal heroes like Superman, Wonder Woman and Batman.